-The biotechnology and medical device industries are characterized by rapidly evolving technology and intense competition.
+evolving technology and intense competition.
 The Company's competitors include major pharmaceutical, medical device, medical products, chemical and specialized biotechnology companies, many of which have financial, technical and marketing resources significantly greater than those of the Company.
 In addition, many biotechnology companies have formed collaborations with large, established companies to support research, development and commercialization of products that may be competitive with those of the Company.
 Academic institutions, governmental agencies and other public and private research organizations are also conducting research activities and seeking patent protection and may commercialize products on their own or through joint ventures.
 The Company's product development efforts are primarily directed toward obtaining regulatory approval to market the Aastrom CPS for stem cell therapy.
 That market is currently dominated by the bone marrow harvest and PBPC collection methods.
-The Company's clinical data, although early, is inconclusive as to whether or not cells expanded in the Aastrom CPS will enable hematopoietic recovery within the time frames currently achieved by the bone marrow harvest and PBPC collection methods.
+The Company's clinical data, although early, suggests that cells expanded in the Aastrom CPS using its current process will enable hematopoietic recovery within the time frames currently achieved by bone marrow harvest, however, neutrophil and platelet recovery times may be slower than with PBPC collection methods.
+The Company is evaluating techniques and methods to optimize the cells produced in the Aastrom CPS to reduce the recovery time of neutrophils and platelets in patients.
+There can be no assurance that if such procedure optimization does not lead to recovery times equal to or faster than those of PBPC collection methods, such outcome would not have a material adverse effect on the Company's business, financial condition and results of operations.
 In addition, the bone marrow harvest and PBPC collection methods have been widely practiced for a number of years and, recently, the patient costs associated with these procedures have begun to decline.
 There can be no assurance that the Aastrom CPS method, if approved for marketing, will prove to be competitive with these established collection methods on the basis of hematopoietic recovery time, cost or otherwise.
 The Company is aware of certain other products manufactured or under development by competitors that are used for the prevention or treatment of certain diseases and health conditions which the Company has targeted for product development.
-In particular, the Company is aware that competitors such as Amgen, Inc., CellPro, Incorporated, Systemix, Inc., Baxter Healthcare Corp. and Rhone-Poulenc Rorer Inc. ("RPR") are in advanced stages of development of technologies and products for use in stem cell therapy and other market applications currently being pursued by the Company.
-In addition, Cobe, a significant shareholder of the Company, is a market leader in the blood cell processing products industry and, accordingly, a potential competitor of the Company's product candidates or technologies obsolete or noncompetitive, that the Company will be able to keep pace with new technological developments or that the Company's product candidates will be able to supplant established products and methodologies in the therapeutic areas that are targeted by the Company.
+In particular, the Company is aware that competitors such as Amgen, Inc., CellPro, Incorporated, Novartis, A.G., Baxter Healthcare Corp. and Rhne-Poulenc Rorer Inc. ("RPR") are in advanced stages of development of technologies and products for use in stem cell therapy and other market applications currently being pursued by the Company.
+In addition, Cobe, a significant shareholder of the Company, is a market leader in the blood cell processing products industry and, accordingly, a potential competitor of the Company.
+There can be no assurance that developments by others will not render the Company's product candidates or technologies obsolete or noncompetitive, that the Company will be able to keep pace with new technological developments or that the Company's product candidates will be able to supplant established products and methodologies in the therapeutic areas that are targeted by the Company.
 The foregoing factors could have a material adverse effect on the Company's business, financial condition and results of operations.